kezhaozhang/kezhaozhang.GitHub.io/_posts/2023-10-26-Kernel-PCA.md

 #### Explicit Mapping in Feature Space

 Alternatively, we can perform PCA on the mapped vectors in the feature space.
-The mapping to the feature space by a polynomial kernel is explicitly constructed, as described in a [previous blog post](<https://kezhaozhang.github.io/2023/04/26/kernel-transformation.html>).
-In this example, the data in the original space is two-dimensional and the polynomial kernel has a degree of 4.
+A polynomial kernel's map to the feature space is explicitly constructed, as described in a [previous blog post](<https://kezhaozhang.github.io/2023/04/26/kernel-transformation.html>).
+In this example, the data in the original space is two-dimensional, and the polynomial kernel has a degree of 4.
 For a data point $\mathbf{x}=(x_1, x_2)$,  the mapping  is

 $$